paritytech/substrate-telemetry/README.md

   - If you want to makes UI changes, there is no need to rebuild the image as the files are being copied in via volumes.

 Now navigate to localhost:3000 in your browser to view the app.

-## Attributions

-The [Grandpa icon](https://thenounproject.com/term/bald/1737132/) is by Cezary Lopacinski from the Noun Project